alberthier/git-webui/README.md

 wget -O - https://raw.github.com/alberthier/git-webui/install/installer.sh | bash
 ```

-Upon installation git-webui will update itself automatically every couple of weeks
+Upon installation git-webui will update itself automatically every couple of weeks.
+You can deactivate auto-update by removing the `autoupdate = true` line from the
+`webui` section of your global `.gitconfig` file.

 ## Usage

 ### Starting

-First cd to any of your project versionned with git
+First cd to any of your project versioned with git
 ```
 cd <my-local-git-clone>
 git webui
 ```

-This will start an http server and open your default browser with the GUI
+This will start an embedded HTTP server and open your default browser with the GUI.

 ### History Viewing